ngraczykowski/iris-root/modules/audit-bs/README.md

 - API for inserting audit events to the database
 - JDBC Template-based so the txs are supported correctly

-Must be done by friday.
+Must be done by Friday.